Madison County Fair returns this weekend

 If you have any questions call 573-783-4662 or email MadisonFairMo@yahoo.com or visit www.MadisonCountyFairMo.com

 The Madison County Fair Association is always looking for additional volunteers.
-If you are interested in helping plan for next year's fair, speak with any of the volunteers during the Madison County Fair Oct.
-7-9
+If you are interested in helping plan for next year's fair, speak with any of the volunteers during the Madison County Fair.